AlexShopiak/QA-system/README.md

 npm run dev
 ```

-- Open the application in your browser at this address and enjoy.
+- Open the application in your browser at this address:
 ```bash
 http://localhost:5173
 ```